sigwinch28/bikecam/_docs/your-rights-on-the-road.md

 Use of dedicated cycle lanes is not compulsory.
 They _can_ make your journey safer, but some of them make your journey more dangerous.
-Use your own jugement and discretion :smile:
+Use your own jugement and discretion 😄

 You can ride on the carriageway of nearly any road, except on motorways, or where cycling is explicitly prohibited.
 You will know if you're not allowed to cycle on a road because it will have one of the two following signs: